-Thus a value of zero for H or C indicated there was no change in revenue diversity or port connectancea , respectively, between the two periods, and a positive value indicated the vessel or port increased the evenness and/or the number of fisheries from which it received revenue.
+Thus a value of zero for H or C indicated there was no change in revenue diversity or connectance for a given port, respectively, between the two periods, and a positive value indicated the vessel or port increased the evenness and/or the number of fisheries from which it received revenue.

 If catch shares allowed vessels to be more flexible in their fisheries participation, we would expect that catch share participants would, on average, demonstrate increased revenue diversity after the implementation of catch shares.
-To this end we conducted a linear regression to determine the relationship between delta H and Mn.
+To this end, we conducted a linear regression to determine the relationship between delta H and Mn.
 The ability to change diversity between two periods is related to the starting period diversity.
 For example, if a vessel is a specialist (i.e. H = 1), then it is impossible for that vessel to drop in diversity and any random variation will bias H upwards.
 Similarly, if a vessel was maximally diversified, then the vessel could either remain the same or with random variation drop in diversity.
 Thus, we also evaluated a model in which the pre-catch share revenue diversity H_pre of each vessel was a covariate.

 To determine whether a change to catch shares management in the limited entry groundfish trawl sector was associated with a change in fishery connectance at the port level, we used a simple linear regression to compare the change in connectance between ports that were and were not affected by catch shares.
 Paralleling our vessel-level analysis, a port was considered a general port if there was no record of vessels landing groundfish with trawl gear prior to 2011 and no quota used to land commercial catches after 2011 (P1, n = 48).
 Ports were catch share ports if there were landings of groundfish trawl prior to 2011 and either continued to land quota after 2011 (P2, n = 16) or limited entry port exits if the ports no longer had groundfish trawl landings after 2011 (P3, n = 10).
 Thus our port level analysis paralleled the vessel-level model where we regressed the change in connectance against catch shares participation with and without connectance prior to catch shares as a covariate.